Andrew-Ham/Andrew-Ham/README.md

 Appreciating how much I learnt and how I am continually improving drives me to be passionate about learning.
 I think this comes from my love of creating short films from when I was young!
 - I’m currently learning fullstack development (React, Typescript/Javascript, C# .net) which you can see on my personal website (coming soon)!
 - You can reach me by connecting on Linkdein!
 Here is the link to my personal page! https://www.linkedin.com/in/andrew-ham00/
+- You can view my personal website I created with ReactJS and CSS.
+Here is the link! https://andrew-ham.netlify.app/

 <!---
 Andrew-Ham/Andrew-Ham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.